Platform profile: Nub News for hyperlocal content - Press Gazette

 The site raised nearly £2m from up to 15 investors at launch.

 Hancock said he would consider a small fee subscription model in future, but the platform is “not there yet”.
-“You can meet local news pay by making it good quality,” he said.
+“You can make local news pay by making it good quality,” he said.

 “We’ve got to get to the point where it is proper premium quality, not press releases.
 What I say to my journalists is: ‘I want good quality, local unique articles about your town.’